 Name recognition is the foundation for every other training cue — if your dog isn’t paying attention to you in the first place, you can’t expect them to respond to the next thing you ask for.
 Dogs who respond well to their name are also amazing at learning to come when called.
-Your dog's name is easy to teach with clicker training and your dog will quickly learn to love hearing their name!
+Your dog's name is easy to teach with clicker training (also called marker training) and your dog will quickly learn to love hearing their name!

 Is It Okay to Change Your Dog's Name?

 There's nothing wrong with changing a dog's name when you first welcome them into your family.
 By using the technique below, teaching a new name can be helpful in building a strong and positive relationship with a newly adopted dog.
-In some cases, such as after being rescued from am abusive environment, a dog has a negative association with their previous name and it's best to change it to something that sounds completely different.
+In some cases, such as after being rescued from an abusive environment, a dog has a negative association with their previous name and it's best to change it to something that sounds completely different.

 In my own experience, I didn't particularly like my dog's registered name she'd been given by her breeder and I wanted something a bit more relatable (Her shortened official name 'Ohso' just didn't roll off the tongue as well as 'Sookie').
 My other dog was named 'Beemer' by the breeder, but the 9-year-old child in the family insisted on 'Fozzie Bear.'
 My last dog Mikey was given his name at the shelter, and it fit him perfectly (and he loved it!), so it stuck for life.

 What You’ll Need to Teach Your Dog Their Name